plopezm/genorm/README.md

 go get github.com/plopezm/genorm
 ```

+### Dabases supported

+This code generation tool uses godb to perform the queries.
+This means that every adapter used in godb is compatible with this library.

+Available drivers:
+- sqlite
+- mssql
+- mysql
+- postgresql

+You can check the updated list [here](https://github.com/samonzeweb/godb/tree/master/adapters)

 ### How to use

 Using genorm is easy, just define your struct like golang db standard.